GustavoUri/NetLearning/README.md

 # NetLearning
-That's API for chatting with people
+That's REST API for finding friends and chatting with them It's like Tinder, but for friends
 This is a beginner's project, so it may be not the best